chavinpat/chavinpat/README.md

-- 👋 Hi, I’m @chavinpat
+- 👋 Hi, I am @chavinpat
-- 👀 I’m interested in ...
+- 🌱 I graduated from the major of Machine Learning and Deep Learning at University of Strathclyde
-- 🌱 I’m currently learning ...
+- 👀 I am interested in the state-of-the-art technology
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I am a Machine Learning Engineer
-- 📫 How to reach me ...
+- 📫 How to reach me at Linkedin: www.linkedin.com/in/chavinpat

 <!---
 chavinpat/chavinpat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.